-The biggest flaw of the exchange platform is its confusing fee structure which can easily be fixed by carefully looking at the fees attached your trades before executing them.
+The biggest flaw of the exchange platform is its confusing fee structure.
+This can easily be fixed by carefully looking at the fees attached to your trades before executing them.

 Here is a more detailed review of the entire Luno Platform:

 Origins of Luno

 Luno was established in 2013 as BitX, the world’s first fully-integrated crypto wallet by two by two South Africans, Marcus Swanepoel, and Timothy Sranex.
 Swanepoel is a former investment banker, and Stranex previously worked for Google as a software engineer.

 The wallet infrastructure was then developed in a cryptocurrency exchange that supports bitcoin trading, then later Ethereum and Bitcoin Cash.

 Luno Platform Overview

 Luno serves over 3 million users in over 40 countries worldwide and has more than 300 workers.